 Florida is a no-fault auto insurance state.
 For this reason, all motorists

-must carry a minimum amount of $10,000 in personal injury protection (PIP)
+must carry a minimum amount of $10,000 in personal injury protection (PIP) coverage.

-system to file a claim against the other driver’s insurance provider.
+file a claim against the other driver’s insurance provider.

 In this case, you would only be able to collect as much as the at-fault